BlokasLabs/patchbox-os-docs/docs/RemoteControl.md

 ### STEP 01: Enable SSH

-**Note:** if you are using the Patchbox OS image, you may skip this step, because the SSH server is enabled by default.
+**Note:** if you are using the Patchbox OS image, you may skip this step because the SSH server is enabled by default.

 **Option 01: using your computer**